Divegato/small-world/README.md

 # small-world
 Ludum Dare 48 Compo

+## Controls
-Arrow keys to fly around.
+* Arrow keys to fly around.
-Click anywhere to place a block.
+* Click anywhere to place a block.
+* Mouse wheel to zoom in and out